DanielGFajardo/AutonomousMapGeneration/README.md

 # AutonomousMapGeneration
-This is the repository that holds the code used to create the pool of maps for the Evolutionary Game
+This is the repository that holds the code used to create the pool of maps for the game Mind Over Matter
 ------
 ###### Daniel Gonzalez Fajardo
 ###### Reka Hegedus